Ariefpri1122/cka/README.md

 kubectl delete -f fluentd-elasticsearch.yaml
 ```

+### Review

+- Create a DaemonSet with image `nginx:1.27.2`, make sure it doesn't scheduled on controller node.
+- Create a DaemonSet with image `httpd:2.4.62`, make sure it scheduled on all nodes including the controller.
+- Create a DaemonSet with image `caddy:2.8.4`, schedule only on nodes with label role=web.

 ## StatefulSet

 Like Deployment, but used to deploy stateful application.
 Maintain a sticky identity for each Pod.